Teradata/stacki-wiki/Home.md

 1. Configure RAID controllers and partitioning (both customizable).

-(This means you never have to touch a monitoring and keyboard to customize the RAID configuration on machines, not even once.
+(This means you never have to touch a monitor and keyboard to customize the RAID configuration on machines, not even once.
 Set-up the RAID controller configuration via spreadsheet, ingest it, and install.
 The RAID will be configured on first installation.)

 2. Install OS.